YCRC Return To Play Protocol

 PHYSICAL DISTANCING & HAND SANITIZER

 - All employees and users must adhere to physical distancing guidelines by standing and sitting at least two metres away from other people throughout the facility, except for brief exchanges.
 While on the ice, users must be an extended stick length away as much as possible.
+Members of the same household may sit together.

 - Hand sanitizer will be available throughout the facility.
 Dispensers will be located at entrance, dressing rooms, washrooms, as well as high-traffic areas.
 When entering the facility all patrons are required to utilize the hand sanitizer.